Murdoch ICT171 Cloud Project · 2026 S1

 Tools used in checkscurl · openssl · sha256sum

-Data file/var/www/html/status.json
+Data file/var/www/html/admin/status.json

 Log file/var/log/vantage.log